 Sarah's second single release 'Lines' told us about her experience with setting boundaries and creating barriers to success and happiness.
 "I wrote 'Lines' all about knowing your limits but also understanding when you need to push yourself.
 So much of the isolation I felt during lockdown made me realise what I need to do to be happier and more fulfilled but also how much of myself I am willing to give away in the process.
 When do you know to draw the line?"

-Sarah's latest release 'Brown Paper Bag' was written over 10 years ago when she first moved to London.
+Sarah released 'Brown Paper Bag' during Mental Health Awareness Week and it was played on BBC Radio Surrey alongside a 10 minute interview.
+She wrote this song over 10 years ago when she first moved to London.
 It's a popular song at gigs and it's finally had new life breathed into it by the award winning producer and all round awesome local recording studio owner, Andy Brook.
 "I wrote this song when I was feeling overwhelmed with the intimidating but amazing opportunities that the big smoke presented and often questioning whether I had what it takes.
 A global pandemic taught me to listen to my creative muses and get my music out there!
 This song is about panic, mental health and how some people deal with the highs and lows.
 I am so excited to share 'Brown Paper Bag' and I hope the song resonates with people and helps them deal with their darker moments.
 Music has certainly been a therapy for me and I hope this song resonates with people and if it helps them in a small way, I will certainly feel good about getting my music out there!"